mholling/nswtopo/docs/render.md

 # Setting Up Chrome

 To create any output format except SVG, you'll need to have *Google Chrome* installed.
-Chrome is used by *nswtopo* in headless mode to render the vector SVG format as a raster graphic. *Firefox* can also be used, although it does not render some effects correctly.
+Chrome is used by *nswtopo* in headless mode to render the vector SVG format as a raster graphic.
 (On MacOS and Linux, Chrome is also used to measure font metrics during labelling.)

 Add the path for your Chrome executable to your *nswtopo* configuration as follows: